 Zehrah has worked at several leading non-profit organisations in the sector, including as the Advocacy Director of the Joint Council for the Welfare of Immigrants (JCWI), as a Consultant Lawyer at Rainbow Migration, and in legal, policy, and campaigning roles at Liberty and Southall Black Sisters.

-She has subsequently worked and advised on many strategic legal challenges, both as counsel and in NGOs, including on immigration detention, migrant workers’ rights, asylum accommodation, and Palestinian rights.
+She has subsequently worked on many strategic legal challenges, both as counsel and in NGOs, including on immigration detention, migrant workers’ rights, asylum accommodation, and Palestinian rights.
 Zehrah has also given evidence as an expert witness to Parliamentary Committees on the UK’s asylum system, migrant survivors of domestic abuse, and protest rights.

 She has previously served as the Coordinator for the trade union Legal Sector Workers United, and as the Vice-Chair of the Human Rights Lawyers Association.
 Zehrah is an experienced media spokesperson and has appeared on Newsnight, Sky News, BBC News and LBC.